-E63 NO.FLAG The device flag on the controller interface card which signifies the completion of an operation was never set.
+E63 NO FLAG The device flag on the controller interface card which signifies the completion of an operation was never set.
 Possible causes of error are:

-a.
-Microprocessor

-b.
-Device Controller board

-c.
-Interface

-d.
-ECC board

-- E64 STATUS IS Z Z Z A status command did not return the ZZZZZ ZZZZ ZZZZ / expected status.
+- a.
+Microprocessor - b.
+Device Controller board - c.
+Interface - d.
+ECC board - E64 STATUS IS Z Z Z A status command did not return the ZZZZZ ZZZZ ZZZZ / expected status.
 Values are in ternary SHOULD BE Z ZZZZ (X = don't care).
-See Appendix C for Z Z Z Z Z Z Z Z Z Z Z Z Z description of status words. - H65 LONG (SHORT) PASS XXXX, HEAD YYYYY, UNIT X, AAAA ERRORS (BBBE SOFT)(,MULTI-UNIT) So have been set during pass.
-Multiunit is added if step 85 is run.
-A (BBBE SOFT)(,MULTI-UNIT) So have been set during pass.
-Multipass is once through test section 1 to So All values are decimal.
+See Appendix C for Z Z Z Z Z Z Z Z Z Z Z Z description of status words. - H65 LONG (SHORT) PASS Short replaces long if SR bits 1, 5 or XXXX, HEAD YYYYY, o have been set during pass.
+Multi-UNIT X, AAAA ERRORS unit is added if step 85 is run.
+A BBBB SOFT (,MULTI-UNIT) 5.
+All values are decimal.
 AAAA = total fatal and soft errors during this pass.
 BBBB = number of soft errors during this pass. - H66 SET FORMAT SWITCH Operator request in test section 1.
 ON UNIT XX, PUSH Switch is on the front of the drive.
 RUN - H67 CLEAR FORMAT SWITCH Operator request in test section 1.
 ON UNIT XX, PUSH Switch is on the front of the drive.
-RUN - H70 UNLOAD UNIT XX, PUSH RUN Operator should place the indicated unit off-line by setting the RUN/STOP switch on front of the drive to the STOP position. - H71 READ WITH OFFSET =YYYYYY IN STEP X Current offset is YYYYYY in octal.
+RUN - H70 UNLOAD UNIT XX, PUSH RUN Operator should place the indicated unit off-line by setting the RUN/STOP switch on front of the drive to the STOP position. - H71 READ WITH OFFSET Current operation is read with offset. =YYYYYY IN STEP X Current offset is YYYYYY in octal.
 Check the following if errors occur: